tytydraco/yessleep/out/When_their_God_asks_for_cruelty_my_town_delivers_it_with_a_smile_I_need_to_escape_this_place.md

 The attic plunged into darkness.

 “If we play our roles, Father grants us what we deserve.
 The weak-minded.
 The fornicators.
-The disfigured.
-All of us.”Floorboards moaned as he strode across the room, traversing the blackness.
+The worthless, spineless low-lifes.
+All of us.”
+Floorboards moaned as he strode across the room, traversing the blackness.

 “Even you...”
 He whispered, creaking the door open and stepping into the stairwell.